Amelie: Have you children any concept of geometric progression?

 - Vampire: The Masquerade and its successor Vampire: The Requiem:

-- Vampires reproduce by exsanguinating a human to the brink of death, then feeding them a few drops of vampire "vitae" and making a huge effort of will to revive them (represented by the permanent loss of a Willpower dot, which must be bought back with Experience Points).
+- Vampires reproduce by exsanguinating a human to the brink of death, then feeding them a few drops of vampire "vitae" and making a huge effort of will to revive them.
+The games represent this differently: in Masquerade, siring requires the expenditure of a Willpower point, meaning mass creation of vampires is a possible tactic.
+In Requiem, creating a full-fledged vampire requires burning a Willpower dot, which can only be bought back in time; trying to create a vampire by just spending a Willpower point will create a feral half-vampire.
 Feeding vitae to a healthy human temporarily empowers them as a Ghoul instead.

 - Masquerade also ranks vampires by "generation", i.e. how far removed from their antediluvian vampire progenitors they are.
 Most Player Characters start between 10th and 12th generation; 13th generation vampires only have a 50% chance of being able to sire useful offspring, who are usually "thin-blooded" with weakened powers.